USC junior goalie Gussie Johns and associate head coach Devon Wills will represent the United States at the FIL World Cup in July

-Devon Wills enters her third season (2015) as USC's assistant coach and defensive coordinator.
-She was previously an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
-She will work specifically with the Trojan defense and goaltenders.
+Devon Wills enters her fifth season (2017) at USC and her second as the Trojans’ associate head coach.
+Wills previously served three seasons (2013-15) as an assistant coach, defensive coordinator, and recruiting coordinator for the Women of Troy.
+Before her arrival, Wills was an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
+She works specifically with the Trojan defense and goaltenders.

-Widely regarded as one of the world's elite goalies, Wills has been a goalie for the U.S. national team since 2007.
+Widely regarded as one of the world’s elite goalies, Wills has been a goalie for the U.S. national team since 2007.
 She helped the U.S. win the 2009 FIL World Cup and was named the Player of the Match in the team's 8-7 victory over Australia in the championship game.
-Will returned as a member of the U.S. squad that claimed a record seventh world championship in 2013 and was also selected to the training squad set to prepare for the 2017 championships.
+Wills returned as a member of the U.S. squad that claimed a record seventh world championship in 2013 and was also selected to the roster for the 2017 championships.
+USC goalie Johns, a protégé of Wills’ was also chosen to the 2017 championship roster.
+The duo will serve as the team’s goalies as Team USA goes for its record eighth world title.

 While she was at Denver, the Pioneers went 13-5 overall in 2010 with a 6-0 record in the Mountain Pacific Sports Federation.
 Denver advanced to the MPSF Tournament final and finished with the No. 20 national ranking.
 In 2011, the Pioneers were one of the top teams in the MPSF and advanced to the tournament semifinal.